-Patents are presumed valid (C. Cass. com., October 20, 1964): nevertheless, they may be annulled if evidence to the contrary is adduced by the person invoking the invalidity (" actori incumbit probatio").
+Patents are presumed valid (C. Cass. com., October 20, 1964): nevertheless, these can be annulled if proof to the contrary is made by the person invoking this nullity ("actori incumbit probatio“).

 Chapter 1.
 Cause of invalidity of a French patent

 The possible nullities of a French patent are listed in the article L613-25 CPI.

 The list of nullities is exhaustive (C. Cass. com., June 2, 1992, No. 90-21629 contra C. Cass. com., December 8, 1992, No. 91-14234 which adds a rule of inefficiency of a claim (in the event that the claim is not based on the description or is contradicted by the description, a condition which is, today, a cause of nullity)).

 Section 1.2.
 Causes of nullity